tagnja/blog/source/_posts/java-deep-io.md

-This post will discuss content in Java IO.
+This post will discuss content in Java IO streams.
 It is based Java SE 8.

 ## Input Stream